School admissions arrangements

 - religious authorities

-You can object to the schools adjudicator because you consider a school’s admission arrangements do not comply with the School Admissions Code or other legislation.
+You can object to the schools adjudicator because you consider a school’s admission arrangements do not comply with the school admissions code or other legislation.

 To object to or refer the admission arrangements of a school, complete and return theform.
+This should be in Word format, not PDF.

 Deadline for objections

-Objections must be made before 15 May.
+The deadline for objections each year is 15 May.
 Objections will be considered by the adjudicator if they’re made on time.

 Apply for an in-year variation to admission arrangements